 Go see Montmorency waterfalls

 Montmorency waterfalls is an impressive waterfalls with 83 meters high (30 meters higher than Niagara falls) and at few minutes away from the old Quebec.
-If you have no car or you are on tight budget you can easily take the public transportation to go there with the 800 bus to Beauport (it’s the last stop, you can’t miss it).The bus is a 7$ roundtrip and it will bring you back at old Quebec when you want without any rush.
+If you have no car or you are on tight budget you can easily take the public transportation to go there with the 800 bus to Chute Montmorency (it’s the last stop, you can’t miss it).The bus is a 8$ roundtrip and it will bring you back at old Quebec when you want without any rush.
 In wintertime its quite amazing to see it.
 You can walk on the bridge over the fall and take great picture to impress your friend (or yourself if you have no friend)!
 If you are willing to do it there a possibility to do Ice Climbing near from the waterfalls for info click here ...you will definitely feel like Jon snow climbing the wall!
 It's safer of course!
 Also it is nice to see what we call le pain de sucre (Sugar Loaf).
 It's basically an ice formation at the bottom of the waterfall.
-The river freezes and freezing water sprays on top and thus ice accumulate on it creating a dome-shape.
+The freezing water sprays on top and thus ice accumulate on it creating a dome-shape.
 That being said, be warned.
 It'S called a loaf, but dont take a bite of it, The Montmorency falls authorities will not pay for a any needed dental surgery.
 No only that, but it doesn’t taste good…It's not sweet at all...been there done that !

-Photo credit :Facebook du Village vacances Valcatier
+Photo credit :Facebook du Village vacances Valcatier and Tewkesbury facebook

-Sledding at Village vacances Valcartier
+Tube sliding Village vacances Valcartier or Tewkesbury

 One of my personal favorites.
 Every year when I was in highschool we had the chance to choose an activity.
-For me it was the inflatable snow tube sliding at Village Vacances Valcatier...That was my choice without any doubt.
+For me it was the inflatable snow tube sliding at Village Vacances Valcatier or Tewkesbury...That was my choice without any doubt.
 Speed and fun, both kids and adults will enjoy.
 I'd even dare say some adults were scared to try some of them.
 It's not too far from downtown but you do need to have a car.
-That being said you can also take a special shuttle to go there.
+That being said you can also take a special shuttle to go the valcartier one.

 I won't do the whole list because it'll never end and winter will be over by the end of your read.
-But here are a few other activities: -Ski or Snowboard at the Mountain (Le Relais, Stoneham, Mont-Ste-Anne, etc) Take a food tour Dog Sledding Snowshoeing at the plains of Abraham,domaine Maizeret and much more -Go see and cheers for the Rempart de Québec (Ice hockey) at le Centre Videotron Go see the international Pee-Wee Hockey tournament and see the hockey hall of fame exhibition Skidoo rental Visit l'Hôtel de glace (Amazing completely ice-built hotel, you can even tour the inside) Visit a Microbrewery Go shopping Wear warm clothes Make a snowman Breathe the cold air ...
+But here are a few other activities: -Ski or Snowboard at the Mountain (Le Relais, Stoneham, Mont-Ste-Anne, etc) -Snowshoeing rental at the plains of Abraham,domaine Maizeret and much more -Go see and cheers for the Rempart de Québec (Ice hockey) at le Centre Videotron -Go see the international Pee-Wee Hockey tournament -Visit somes Microbrewery -Go shopping (3e avenue,saint joseph,le grand marché,montcalm,cartier) -Take a tour of the Château Frontenac with cicerone -Wear warm clothes :) -Make a snowman -Breathe the cold air ...
 I told you, it never ends!